Antonio Muñoz (actor)

 Antonio Muñoz (born Jose Rafael Antonio Muñoz, January 2, 1966, in Guatemala City) is a Guatemalan actor and three-time national motocross champion.

-He started racing motorcross when he was eleven.
+He started racing motocross when he was eleven.
 During his third year of racing, he suffered a major accident, leaving him with major facial trauma and permanent loss of taste and smell called anosmia.
-Muñoz competed for twenty years as a motorcross racer and held three national titles.
+Muñoz competed for twenty years as a motocross racer and held three national titles.

 In 2002, he decided to pursue a career in acting, although he had no previous experience and within days he became a member of the Screen Actors Guild.